 Mini Cheat Sheet for Apps on Your Surface

-Close an app: Apps needn’t be closed.
-But if you really want to close your currently viewed app, slide your finger all the down the Surface’s screen, from the top edge to bottom edge.
+Close an app.
+Apps needn’t be closed.
+But if you really want to close your currently viewed app, slide your finger all the way down the Surface’s screen, from the top edge to bottom edge.

-Change an app’s settings: Fetch the Charms bar by sliding your finger inward from the screen’s right edge.
+Change an app’s settings.
+After opening the app, fetch the Charms bar by sliding your finger inward from the screen’s right edge.
 Then tap the Charms bar’s Settings icon to see every setting your app allows to be changed.

-Print from an app: Fetch the Charms bar, tap the bar’s Device’s icon, and tap your printer’s name.
+Print from an app.
+Fetch the Charms bar, tap the bar’s Device’s icon, tap Print, and tap your printer’s name.
 (Not all apps can print.)

-View an app’s menus: Slide your finger up a bit from screen’s bottom edge or down a bit from the top edge.
+View an app’s menus.
+Slide your finger up a bit from the screen’s bottom edge or down a bit from the top edge.

-Return to your last-used app: Slide your finger inward from the screen’s left edge; your last-used app drags itself into view.
+Return to your last-used app.
+Slide your finger inward from the screen’s left edge; your finger drags your last-used app into view.